Alice is Missing

 Alice is Missing is a newly published roleplaying game with an interesting and innovative design that has people talking and texting.
 It owes its uniqueness to text messaging as a major design element, but that alone does not make the game unique.
 The overall design, including texting, a countdown timer, and an emotional experience, gives Alice is Missing its innovativeness.

 Due to its themes or unique texting mechanic, Alice is Missing won’t appeal to everyone.
 Still, to those that it does, it has the potential to offer a rewarding gameplay experience.
 I like and appreciate the simplicity of its design, the text messaging mechanic’s uniqueness, and its aim of creating a deep and emotional experience—it feels genuinely new and refreshing.
-I’ll be putting aside my concerns and placing Alice is Missing on my shortlist for quarter one in 2021.
+I’ll put aside my concerns and place Alice is Missing on my shortlist for quarter one in 2021.

 Did you enjoy this review?
 Would you like to see us write more in the future?
 Your support means we can keep writing more reviews and articles.
 Please consider becoming a Patron by clicking the Patreon banner above.